Backward doubly stochastic differential equations with or without reflection under weak conditions: General growth in and linear growth in General growth in y and linear growth in z

 \subsection{Reflected BDSDE: existence and uniqueness}

 To establish the existence and uniqueness of reflected BDSDEs, we adopt the same conditions as in \autoref{t3.2}.
-In contrast to the work of Bahlali et al. \cite{09} and Li and Wei \cite{21}, our main result in this part (\autoref{t3.8}) extends their results to the monotonic, general increasing case.
-Given that the collection \(\mathbb{F} = \{\mathscr{F}_t; t \in [0,T]\}\) does not a filtration, the usual techniques used in classical reflected BSDEs (see EI Karoui et al. \cite{97r}) are not applicable.
+In contrast to the work of Bahlali et al. \cite{09} and Li and Wei \cite{21}, our main result in this part (\autoref{t3.8}) extends their results to generators that are monotone and of general growth in \(y\).
+Given that the collection \(\mathbb{F} = \{\mathscr{F}_t; t \in [0,T]\}\) is not a filtration, the usual techniques used in classical reflected BSDEs (see El Karoui et al. \cite{97r}) are not applicable.
 To overcome this difficulty, we first consider a simple case in which \(f\) is independent of \( z\) and \(g\) is independent of \((y,z)\).
-Then, using a penalization method and a truncation technique, we get a sequence of processes that converges to the solution of reflected BDSDE.
+Then, using a penalization method and a truncation technique, we construct a sequence of approximating solutions converging to the solution of reflected BDSDE.